gbroder24/body-and-mind/README.md

 ### Client Goals

-I want my business to have an online presence.
++I want my business to have an online presence.
-I want an easy to navigate website.
++I want an easy to navigate website.
-I want to showcase my expertise, knowledge and skills.
++I want to showcase my expertise, knowledge and skills.
-I want to attract users to my website.
++I want to attract users to my website.
-I want users to contact me.
++I want users to contact me.
-I want users to be aware of and directed my social media.
++I want users to be aware of and directed my social media.
-I want users to book a class.
++I want users to book a class.
-I want users to have the option of signing up to a newsletter.
++I want users to have the option of signing up to a newsletter.
-I want to inform users with content, imagery and videos.
++I want to inform users with content, imagery and videos.
-I want to share my passion.
++I want to share my passion.

 ### User Goals
-I am a beginner and curious about body and mind improvement techniques.
++I am a beginner and curious about body and mind improvement techniques.
-I want research with techniques through content, imagery and videos to further my interests.
++I want research with techniques through content, imagery and videos to further my interests.
-I want to sign up to a class.
++I want to sign up to a class.
-I want to contact the client.
++I want to contact the client.
-I want to navigate the website easily.
++I want to navigate the website easily.

 ## Wireframes
 The wireframe mockups were created on Balsamiq.
 They show what the website would look like on mobile and destop devices.